 Work: we all need it, but given the chance, how many of us would willingly work if we didn’t need to?
 Our work is the place where we often spend one third of our day, so how we feel about it can have a serious impact on our overall psychological well-being.
+But as we'll see, unhappiness at work is actually very common.
+So, how we can change that?

 Studies confirm that being unhappy at work over a period of time is linked to feelings of hopelessness, depression, anxiety, stress, and sleep problems, as well as higher chances of developing high blood pressure, heart disease, and digestive issues – so finding happiness at work is a serious matter.